dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1664: Resources should be equitably utilized and protected.
+### T1664: Resource value must be recognized and shared equitably.

 |Support|
 |---|